sandydunlop/website/docs/markista/javadoc/markista/model/TypeNode.md

 <span style="font-family: monospace; font-size: 80%;">public void __setHasDocumentedAnnotation__(boolean b)</span>

 Sets a flag indicating if this type as having a `@Documented` meta-annotation

+**Parameters:**

+`b` - If true, this type is marked as having a `@Documented` meta-annotation.
+If false, it is marked as not having the met-annotation.

 ---